Karachi shopping mall fire death toll climbs to 26 | Science-Environment

 - Pakistan

-The death toll from a major fire at a shopping mall in Pakistan's Karachi city rose to 26 on Monday, while dozens remain missing, officials said.
+The death toll from a major fire at a shopping mall in Pakistan's financial capital Karachi rose to 26 on Monday, as the search continues for dozens of missing people, officials said.

-Authorities said the toll could increase further following the blaze, which broke out late Saturday night at Gul Plaza, a wholesale and retail market housing shops in the basement, mezzanine and three additional floors.
-The fire was brought under control by Sunday night.
+Officials said the toll could increase further following the blaze, which broke out late Saturday night at Gul Plaza, a wholesale and retail market housing shops in the basement, mezzanine and three additional floors.
+The fire was brought under control by Sunday night, nearly 24 hours after it erupted.

-Rescue 1122 spokesperson Hassaan Ul Haseeb Khan, in a statement, said the death toll from the incident has risen to 26 as more bodies were recovered from the now-gutted shopping plaza, while dozens remain missing.
+The death toll from the incident has risen to 26 as more bodies were recovered from the now-gutted shopping plaza, Rescue 1122 spokesperson Hassaan Ul Haseeb Khan said in a statement on Monday.

 According to Karachi Commissioner Hassan Naqvi, the death toll could surge to over 50.

-Sindh Chief Minister Murad Ali Shah has announced PKR 10 million in compensation for each deceased person's family.
+Sindh Chief Minister Murad Ali Shah has announced PKR 10 million (USD 36,000 approx) in compensation for the victims' families.

-Addressing a press conference earlier in the day, Shah said, ''There has been a considerable loss of lives in this incident.
-I cannot give a final number as of yet.
+''There has been a considerable loss of lives in this incident...
 We have recovered 15 bodies...
 As per the latest figures as of 1 pm, around 65 people who were reported to have come to Gul Plaza are missing.
-So, in total, around 80 people [have died] in this.''
+So, in total, around 80 people (have died] in this,'' Shah said while addressing a press conference earlier in the day.
 "There can be no price tag on a life.
-Their grief cannot be compensated in any way, but we are announcing Rs 10 million from the government for each person who lost their life," he said.
+Their grief cannot be compensated in any way, but we are announcing PKR 10 million from the government for each person who lost their life," he said.

-The compensation will start reaching the affected families from Tuesday, Shah said.
+The compensation will start reaching the affected families from Tuesday, he said.

+Shah said that a separate committee had been formed to assess traders' losses and make recommendations regarding businesses' rehabilitation.

 He said initial estimates showed that traders who had shops in the building had lost around PKR 3 billion worth of merchandise.